jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

     }
 ```

 If the process enters the `timer_tick` function at this moment, and is scheduled away, it will not be able to be rescheduled until the state of the process is updated to be `PROCESS_STATE_RUNNING`.
-Further, if the target event has _already_ occured, there is no way to guarantee the event will occur again, or ever.
+Further, if the target event has _already_ occurred, there is no way to guarantee the event will occur again, or ever.
 There may be nothing to wake the process from it's slumber, even though it should not be sleeping in the first place.
 It was merely interrupted at the wrong time.

 To eliminate this sequence of events, we update the inline `process_preemptable` check, such that only processes with a state of `PROCESS_STATE_RUNNING` are preemptable: